jrbarnard/date-interval-iterator/README.md

 $iterator->setMaxOccurrences(20);

 // If you now try and set an end after over the max it will throw an exception
-// If you set an end after to a date, it wil stop iterating either when it reaches that date or the max occurrences,
+// If you set an end after to a date, it wil; stop iterating either when it reaches that date or the max occurrences,
 // whichever occurs first.
 ```
 * You can set a direction for the iterator, so you can get the say every last Wednesday of every month from now, back 2